naninovel/docs/docs/api/index.md

 Resets state of the [engine services](https://naninovel.com/guide/engine-services.html) and unloads (disposes)  all the resources loaded by Naninovel (textures, audio, video, etc); will basically revert to an empty initial engine state.

 #### Remarks
-The process is asynchronous and is masked with a loading screen ([ILoadingUI](https://naninovel.com/guide/user-interface.html#ui-customization)).  <br /><br />  When [Reset On Goto](https://naninovel.com/guide/configuration.html#state) is disabled in the configuration, you can use this command  to manually dispose unused resources to prevent memory leak issues.  <br /><br />  Be aware, that this command can not be undone (rewinded back).
+The process is asynchronous and is masked with a loading screen ([ILoadingUI](https://naninovel.com/guide/user-interface.html#ui-customization)).  <br /><br />  When [Reset On Goto](https://naninovel.com/guide/configuration.html#state) is disabled in the configuration, you can use this command  to manually dispose unused resources to prevent memory leak issues.  <br /><br />  Be aware, that this command can not be undone (rewound back).

 #### Parameters